 - Total Group wages, including players, increased from £41.4m in 2013 to £55.2m in 2014

 - Profit before player trading increased to £25.3m (2013: £8.6m).
 Player trading includes an exceptional cost of £6.2m relating to the impairment of player registrations

-- Expenditure on the total training ground project now anticipated to exceed £30m.
-The first phase of the build is expected to open this summer
+- Expenditure on the total training ground project now exceeds £25m and the full project cost is expected to amount to approximately £38m

 Gareth Rogers, Chief Executive Officer, commented: